Largest-Area Convex Quadrilateral in a $1.5$D Terrain: Computation of

-\begin{result}~\cite{chang1986polynomial} Consider a butterfly $B$ determined by two adjacent extremal chords $\overline{aa'}$ and $\overline{bb'}$ that intersect at the point $u$, and let $C=\overline{cc'}$ be the variable chord that maximizes $C^+ \cap B$. (i) If $B$ is an A-butterfly, then $C$ can be either a balanced chord (that is, $|cu|=|uc'|$) or an extremal chord; (ii) otherwise, $B$ is a V butterfly and $C$ is an extremal chord. \end{result} Result~\ref{res:butterfly} also signifies that, if $C$ is a balanced chord, then it can lie anywhere on the tips of the butterfly; otherwise, $C$ is an extremal chord and aligns with $aa'$ or $bb'$.
-Lemma~\ref{lem:twopoint},~\ref{lem:midpoint} and Result~\ref{res:butterfly} lead to the following observation.
+\begin{result}~\cite{chang1986polynomial} Consider a butterfly $B$ determined by two adjacent extremal chords $\overline{aa'}$ and $\overline{bb'}$ that intersect at the point $u$, and let $C=\overline{cc'}$ be the variable chord that maximizes $C^+ \cap B$.
+If (i) $B$ is an A-butterfly, then $C$ can be either a balanced chord (that is, $|cu|=|uc'|$) or an extremal chord; otherwise, (ii) $B$ is a V butterfly and $C$ is an extremal chord. \end{result}

+The structural implication of Fact~\ref{res:butterfly} for the quadrilateral problem is that, once two edges of a maximal-area quadrilateral are fixed, the third edge must lie within a feasible angular region (a butterfly) determined by their supporting lines.
+Within this region, the third edge, called a \emph{variable chord}, connects the two tips of the butterfly.
+Thus, selecting an edge of $Q'$ reduces to choosing a variable chord inside a butterfly that maximizes the area of the corresponding feasible quadrilateral.

+Fact~\ref{res:butterfly} further implies that an area-maximizing variable chord has a highly restricted structure.
+In an A-butterfly, the maximizing chord is either an extremal chord or a balanced chord, whereas in a V-butterfly the maximizing chord must be extremal.
+Consequently, the search for an optimal side of a maximal quadrilateral reduces from a continuum of feasible variable chords to a finite set of extremal chords together with, in the A-butterfly case, at most one balanced chord.
+This discretization is fundamental to the algorithmic developments of Section~\ref{sec:quad_algo1}.
+In particular, it yields monotonicity properties among feasible candidates along certain lower-hull structures, from which a unimodality property of the objective function will be derived.

-\begin{observation} If the left and right edges of $Q'$ are fixed, then the candidates for the top edge of $Q'$ are the variable chords of an A-butterfly.
-However, if the top edge is fixed and has a positive (resp. negative) slope, then the right (resp. left) edge of $Q'$ is supported by an extremal chord of a V-butterfly structure, and its left (resp. right) edge corresponds to an extremal chord of an A-butterfly structure. \end{observation}
+\begin{lemma} If the left and right edges of $Q'$ are fixed, then every feasible top edge is a variable chord of an A-butterfly, and an area-maximizing top edge is either extremal or balanced.

+Conversely, if the top edge is fixed and has positive (respectively negative) slope, then the right (respectively left) edge is supported by an extremal chord of a V-butterfly, and the remaining side is either extremal or balanced in the corresponding A-butterfly. \end{lemma}